-- ROV Intervention BOP Control System includes one or more ROV intervention panels mounted on the subsea BOP's located on the seabed allows a ROV utilizing standard ROV stabs to access and function the specific BOP controls.
+- Secondary Acoustic BOP Control System based on specific rig contracted for work, BOP's possibly available with active secondary acoustic controls for specific BOP functions.
+This system has the ability to communicate and function specific BOP controls from the surface in the event of a failure of the primary umbilical control system.
+This system typically can establish BOP controls from the surface acoustic system package on the rig or by deploying a second acoustic package from a separate vessel of opportunity.
+This system may not be included on all MODU's presently in GOM.
+This system is typically configured to function the following: - Blind/shear ram close - Pipe ram close - LMRP disconnect - ROV Intervention BOP Control System includes one or more ROV intervention panels mounted on the subsea BOP's located on the seabed allows a ROV utilizing standard ROV stabs to access and function the specific BOP controls.
 These functions will be tested at the surface as part of the required BOP stump test and selectively at the seafloor to ensure proper functionality.
-These functions include the following (at a minimum):

-- Blind/shear ram close

-- Pipe ram close

-- LMRP disconnect

-- WH disconnect

-- Deadman / Autoshear function equipment allows for an automated pre-programmed sequence of functions to close the casing shear rams and the blind/shear rams in the event of an inadvertent or emergency disconnect of the LMRP or loss of both hydraulic and electrical supply from the surface control system.
+These function include the following (at a minimum): - Blind/shear ram close - Pipe ram close - LMRP disconnect - WH disconnect - Deadman / Autoshear function typically fitted on DP MODU's and but to be on all MODU's operating in the GOM according to new requirements, this equipment allows for an automated pre-programmed sequence of functions to close the casing shear rams and the blind/shear rams in the event of an inadvertent or emergency disconnect of the LMRP or loss of both hydraulic and electrical supply from the surface control system.

-In the event that the intervention systems for the subsea BOPs fail, LLOG will initiate call out of a secondary containment / surface intervention system supported by the Helix Well Containment Group (HWCG) of which LLOG is a member.
+In the event that the intervention systems for the subsea BOP's fail, LLOG will initiate call out of a secondary containment / surface intervention system supported by the Helix Well Containment Group (HWCG) of which LLOG is a member.
 This system incorporates a capping stack capable of being deployed from the back of a vessel of opportunity equipped with an ROV or from the Helix Q4000 DP MODU.
-Based on the potential integrity concerns of the well, a "cap and flow" system can be deployed which may include the Helix Producer 1 capable of handling up to 55,000 BOPD flowback.
+Based on the potential integrity concerns of the well, a "cap and flow" system can be deployed which may include the HWCG single vessel solution utilizing the PTS processing module capable of handling up to 130,000 BOPD flowback.
 The vertical intervention work is contingent upon the condition of the blowing out well and what equipment is intact to access the wellbore for kill or containment operations.
 The available intervention equipment may also require modifications based on actual wellbore conditions.
 Standard equipment is available through the Helix Deepwater Containment System to fit the wellhead and BOP stack profiles used for the drilling of the above mentioned well.